shell909090/run_it_remote/README.md

 single accept a single interactive statement. print every thing other than None.

 You can get more information from [python doc](https://docs.python.org/2/library/functions.html#compile).

+# sync

+A sync system based on project 'run it remote'.
+It can sync file, read/write privilege and owner.
+Mostly used in config files.

 # License